California State Route 35

 State Route 35 (SR 35), generally known as Skyline Boulevard for most of its length, is a mostly two-lane state highway in the U.S. state of California.
 It runs along the ridge of the Santa Cruz Mountains from the high point of State Route 17 near Lexington Reservoir in Santa Clara County to State Route 1 just south of Daly City in San Mateo County, where it crosses SR 1 and loops around Lake Merced to become Sloat Boulevard in San Francisco.
 SR 35 then continues along Sloat Boulevard until it reaches its terminus when it meets SR 1 again at 19th Avenue.

 Because of its high elevation and location, it is one of the few places on the southern portion of the San Francisco Peninsula from which the San Francisco Bay and the Pacific Ocean are both visible at the same time.
 It also provides scenic views of the Silicon Valley metropolitan area.

 It was originally designated State Route 5 (SR 5), but was re-numbered with the creation of Interstate 5 (I-5) as part of the 1964 state highway renumbering to avert confusion.

 Skyline Boulevard stretches through the Santa Cruz Mountains, here near Palo Alto.

 SR 35 briefly becomes a divided highway west of Daly City.

 Route description

+Route 35 is defined in section 335 of the California Streets and Highways Code.
+The definition omits the concurrencies with other routes instead of duplicating those segments in those other routes' definitions in the code: